TaplierShiru/shapenet-tools/README.md

 Blender version: ***3.5.0.***

 In order to use Blender with GPU (CUDA\OPTIX) and use it in Python we must build from source Blender with corresponding parameters.
 Dockerfile could be find [here](https://gist.github.com/TaplierShiru/2b85e422703976aa1f9ec45db2ec5069) with comments.
-Where is option to build it only for CPU, but it could be slower and very long if you want to generate views for ShapeNet dataset.
+In the comments you could find how build it only for CPU, but it could be slower and very long if you want to generate views for ShapeNet dataset.

 How to use code in this module on ShapeNet dataset:
 ```bash